-The Queensland Heritage Park and Spirit of the Land Mural pay homage to the men, women and machinery that over generations, from the First Australians and pioneers to today's farmers and miners, have created a legacy of prosperity.
+The Queensland Heritage Park and Spirit of the Land Mural pay homage to the men, women and machinery that over generations, from the First Australians and pioneers to today's farmers and miners, have created a with descendants of the Campbell family continuing to make their mark.
+In a typical show of country hospitality, Kilburnie celebrates its long unbroken history, by hosting open days filled with music and nostalgia.

 Fashioned and built by the hands of those who forged their futures in a new land, rambling homesteads grace hillsides and streetscapes.
 The heritage listed Greycliffe Homestead can be found on the outskirts of town.
-The wide verandah and quaint interior have changed little since they were first conceived.
+The wide verandah and quaint interior have changed little since they were first

-Further out, Kilburnie Homestead still operates as a working concern, contained Cabins and other accommodation types are available.
+Further out, Kilburnie Homestead still operates as a working concern,